tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

-It looks like we don't have sufficient permission to write to node_modules directory. *yarn install* is running under root user, but the user who runs *prisma migrate deploy* when container is up is node.
-User node doesn't have enough permission to write to directory owned by user root.
+It looks like we don't have sufficient permission to write to the node_modules directory. *yarn install* is running under the root user, but the user who runs *prisma migrate deploy* when container is up is node.
+User node doesn't have enough permission to write to a directory owned by user root.

 To verify our thought, we'd better to connect to shell of the container(*docker exec -it xxx  /bin/sh*) and run *ls -al* to check node_modules folder's permission.
-But the container is down when it is just starting, we didn't even have a chance to connect to its shell.
-What we could do here is in development debug process, we change the CMD/Entrypoint to some script could hang the container forever to prevent it quit too early - something like *tail -f*.
-Also we need install *bash* system library through apk so we could connect to the bash program and run commands.
+But the container is down when it is just starting, so we didn't even have a chance to connect to its shell.
+What we could do here is, in development debug process, we change the CMD/Entrypoint to some script could hang the container forever to prevent it from quitting too early - something like *tail -f*.
+Also we need install the *bash* system library through apk so we could connect to the bash program and run commands.

 ```docker